 While we do occasionally still indulge in an old fashioned (organic) box of mac and cheese I’ve recently had my eyes opened to the idea that mac and cheese can be so much more.

 I’ve made baked macaroni and cheese, penne with tomato, feta, and basil, and spinach and artichoke mac and cheese.
-This Mediterranean macaroni and cheese takes it to a whole new flavor level.
+This Greek version takes it to a whole new flavor level.
 We’re talking total flavor bomb in your mouth.
 You didn’t even know this much flavor was possible.

 Its also kind of a gut buster.
 It doesn’t need to be, but once you find out how amazingly tasty it is its hard to stop eating it.
 I definitely ate more than my fair share of it but, again, totally worth it.